Installations, Moves, Additions and Changes (IMACS)

 Customisation

-The IMAC report is implemented as a single SavedSelect (IMACS Report, IMACS Report - Desktop, IMACS Report - Server).
-To track additional change types — for example IP address changes or warranty updates — extend the underlying SQL with another union all block following the existing pattern.
+The IMACS report is implemented as a single SavedSelect per population (IMACS Report, IMACS Report - Desktop, IMACS Report - Server) -- one SQL statement with a union all block per change type, portable across SQL Server and MariaDB.
+To track additional change types -- for example IP address changes or warranty updates -- extend the SQL with another union all block following the existing pattern.
+The 30-day/7-day windows are currently fixed in the SQL rather than user-adjustable.

 | Use Case | How |